sjfricke/Tango-C-NDK-Tutorial/Section_02_Graphics/Tutorials/Chapter_01.md

 ## OpenGL ES and my Tango
 * So you will need to write some OpenGL ES for your Tango application if you plan on getting anything augmented to the world using the NDK.
     * Please note if you wanted to make a game for Tango we would suggest looking into the Unity API as it is made for abstracting all of this for you.
-* You should assume OpenGL ES 3.1 as the lowest version to support for any production device
+* You should assume OpenGL ES 3.1 as the lowest version to support for any production device with Tango
-* If you want help there is a nice [tango_gl repo](https://github.com/sjfricke/tango_gl) we personally forked from the Google samples to make more capable of advance tasks
+* If you want help there is a nice [tango_gl repo](https://github.com/sjfricke/tango_gl) we personally forked from the Google samples to make more capable of advanced tasks
-    * It is not a full fledge OpenGL library, but it takes care of the whole matrix math of outputing your renderings to the screen and moving on camera movement
+    * It is not a full fledge OpenGL library, but it takes care of the whole matrix math of outputting your renderings to the screen and moving on camera movement

 ## What is the fastest way to learn OpenGL ES
 * ...
 We were really hoping you weren't going to ask this, some of us may have personally have been fortunate to take a course while studying in college on graphical programming.
 The real question is not "how do I learn OpenGL ES" but rather "how do I learn graphical programming and the whole graphic pipeline"
 * This question can be taught in two ways
-    * The theoretical mathematic  way of why matrix and linear algebra works
+    * The theoretical mathematical way of why matrix and linear algebra works
     * How do I get the most pixels flung to the screen as fast as possible
 * My suggestion is take some time, like a good month of practicing and reading, on OpenGL before you even attempt to dive into the Tango code
 * Here are some really good sources